 Your success will also depend on the quality of the content you are sharing.
 You need to ensure that everything you share is high-value from the perspective of your ideal client.
 What you consider high-value and what they believe is high-value may be different.

 There’s no better or faster way to build your authority than through creating and sharing high-value content.

-Social selling on LinkedIn provides unlimited opportunities for you to generate more leads, clients, and sales for your business – but only if you include all the elements necessary to ensure that you put your best foot forward, connect in a personal way with potential prospects, establish authority, credibility and trust with helpful content and are pulling all your efforts together in a proven, well laid out lead generation process.
+Social selling on LinkedIn provides unlimited opportunities for you to generate leads, clients and sales for your business.
+But it works only if you include all the elements necessary to ensure you put your best foot forward, connect in a personal way with potential prospects, establish authority, credibility and trust with helpful content and are pulling all your efforts together in a proven, well laid out lead generation process.

 Skip just one of these essential elements, and you will severely hamper your results, perhaps even damage your credibility.
 Above all else, the most important thing you can do to succeed at social selling is to educate yourself (and your team) on the most effective strategies and best practices.

-If you would like to learn more about mastering the art of social selling on LinkedIn, read LinkedIn Unlocked, the definitive guide to generating leads consistently, and predictably.
-Or if you are more of a visual and auditory learner and would like more support than a book can provide, check out Cracking the LinkedIn Code 3.0, the most comprehensive online program on effective social selling on LinkedIn.
+If you would like to learn more about mastering the art of social selling on LinkedIn, read LinkedIn Unlocked, the definitive guide to generating leads consistently and predictably.
+If you are a visual and auditory learner and would like more support than a book can provide, check out Cracking the LinkedIn Code 3.0, the most comprehensive online program on effective social selling on LinkedIn.